 Altogether the application must demonstrate how members of the public can use the premises safely.

 The Council has to decide whether to issue the certificate within 20 working days after an application has been received.

-During processing of your application, the clock stops if we have to ask you for further information.
+During the processing of your application, the clock stops if we have to ask you for further information.
 Please respond quickly with the requested information.

 The assessment will include an inspection of the premises by a Council building inspector to ensure all safety measures are in place.
 This will be arranged between the applicant and a Council building inspection officer.

 The Council will issue a certificate for public use (Form 16) only if it is satisfied that members of the public can use the premises safely.

 The expiry date of a certificate for public use is at the Council's discretion.

 Certificates for public use do not relieve you, as the owner of a building, from the obligation to apply for a code compliance certificate, after all the building work has been carried out.

 Refer to the Building Consents Fee Schedule for further information.